Theory of Minimal Weight Perturbations in Deep Networks and its Applications for Low-Rank Activated Backdoor Attacks: Experimental Use Case: Weight- Modification-Activated Adversarial Attacks

 \subsection{Low-Rank Approximation Activated Backdoor}

 Results showing that low-rank approximation can activate a backdoor attack are given in Table \ref{tab:results}.
 Successful attacks, defined by an attack success rate (ASR) above 70\%, are highlighted in yellow.
 For CIFAR-10 with the VGG16 model, the first row of results are from training with the control loss function (standard backdoor) and the second row of results are using the low-rank-activated backdoor loss-function.
 We see that full-precision clean accuracy (CA) is approximately 85\% for both the control and the low-rank-activated model (LRAM).
 The control test is susceptible to the backdoor at full precision, achieving a 97.0\% ASR, whereas at full-precision the low-rank-activated model has an ASR of just 10.1\%.
 When a low-rank projection to rank 8 is applied to the final layer weights, we see that ASR is above 95\% for both the control test and the low-rank-activated backdoor model.
 The backdoor trigger—a simple white square in the corner—is easily learned so that even heavily rank-reduced weights continue to detect and respond to the pattern.
 This explains why ASR can be higher than clean model accuracy.
-We observe the same pattern across other CIFAR10, TinyImageNet and RoBERTa architectures: the control model always exhibits a high ASR, while the LRAM only becomes vulnerable once precision is reduced, confirming that low-rank-approximation can successfully embed and activate this type of attack in image classifiers and LLMs.
+We observe the same pattern across other CIFAR10, TinyImageNet and Phi-2 architectures: the control model always exhibits a high ASR, while the LRAM only becomes vulnerable once precision is reduced, confirming that low-rank-approximation can successfully embed and activate this type of attack in the evaluated models.
+In the larger Phi-2 setting, we demonstrate that the same attack maybe be activated by applying low-rank compression in multiple layers (all fc2 layers) with the results given in Table \ref{tab:multi_lowrank}.